DDVVPP/GitNote/README.md

-## <a name="introduction">🤖 Introduction</a>
+# <a name="introduction">GitNote</a>

-GitNote - Your all-in-one solution for developers, designed to be their second brain, a comprehensive learning tool, and an efficient progress tracker.
+GitNote is your all-in-one solution for developers, designed to be their second brain, a comprehensive learning tool, and an efficient progress tracker.
 Seamlessly capture and organize knowledge, set and track learning goals, and monitor study habits with ease.
 Developed as part of the JSM Masterclass, GitNote empowers developers to enhance their productivity and knowledge management skills effortlessly.

 &nbsp;